matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 need for additional configuration.
 Hopefully making the certificate usage more conventional will offset the overhead of setting up a certificate.

+Furthermore, homeserver implementations could provide an implementation of the ACME protocol and integration with Let's Encrypt, to make it easier for administrators to get started.
+(This would of course be implementation-specific, and administrators who wanted to keep control of the certificate creation process would be free to do so).

 ### Inferior support for IP literals

 Whilst it is possible to obtain an SSL cert which is valid for a literal IP